Tourists hoping to photograph a real geisha head for Kyoto's Gion area

 The crowd is pleased.
 They’ve ticked off an item on their Kyoto “must see” list.

-But before you join the Gion masses in the hopes of snapping a geiko or maiko (apprentice geisha) on her way to work, there are a few things worth knowing.
+But before you join the Gion masses in the hopes of snapping a geiko or maiko (apprentice geisha) on her way to work, there are seven things worth knowing:

 1. Unwritten rules for photographing geisha